|Jean LeLoup & Bob Ponterio

 Animations allow transitions between clips.
 Fade in and fade out video or audio, etc.

-As always, there is no one right setting for your final video.
+As always, there is no one right setting for your final video, though mp4 tends to work well for online video.
 Try out various settings to see which best suits your current project.
 You can also modify the video size and format later using other software.
 More on that later.

 For more information: